×

 The Asset-Based operational model remains dominant in the U.S. Third Party Logistics market, characterized by companies that own their transportation and storage facilities.
 This model is favored for its reliability and control over logistics processes, allowing providers to offer consistent service levels.
 In contrast, the Hybrid model, which combines asset ownership with a network of external partners, is emerging as a flexible alternative.
 This approach allows logistics firms to adapt to changing demands and operational challenges while leveraging both owned and outsourced resources.
 The Hybrid model is particularly appealing to businesses that require both stability and responsiveness, as it combines the strengths of both Asset-Based and Non-Asset-Based approaches.

-By Customer Type: E-commerce (Largest) vs. Small and Medium Enterprises (Fastest-Growing)
+By Customer Type: E-commerce (Largest) vs. Large Enterprises (Fastest-Growing)

 Get more detailed insights about US Third Party Logistics 3PL Market